 We’re yet to test the Byron in the surf but have tested it in a range of flat water conditions with a variety of rider weights and skill levels and have found it to excel in all situations.

 At only 7.7kg the Byron is very lightweight.
 Compared to other boards we’ve used, the Honu felt noticeably lighter both when packed away and when fully inflated.
 This is a big plus if you intend to carry the board at all and it also contributes to it being more responsive in the water.

-Rigidity is extremely important in an inflatable paddle board as it impacts the maneuverability and responsiveness.
+Rigidity is extremely important in an inflatable stand up paddle board as it impacts the maneuverability and responsiveness.
 There are a range of factors in construction that influence rigidity, including the air pressure the board can be inflated to, which is measured in PSI.

 The recommended PSI range of the Byron is 16-20, which is pretty standard for this type of board.
 However, Honu also incorporates their X-Woven Drop Stitch and Triple Bonded Rail technologies which add extra strength to the board, meaning it can retain rigidity without the need for additional thickness.
 In fact, SUP Boarder Mag found the Honu boards to be up there with the most rigid boards they have tested.

 We used the board at around 17-18 PSI and found it to be rock solid, with no noticeable flex.

 The Byron is 4.7” thick, which makes it one of the thinnest boards on the market.
 This contributes to its lower weight, as mentioned above, but also provides additional stability and responsiveness.

 As explained by Earth River SUP, much of the industry has moved towards 6” boards to gain extra rigidity, and “while rigidity is an attribute we look for in a paddle board, it can be better achieved with proper use of materials and construction methods, without having to resort to the shortcut of making the board thicker than it should optimally be.”